luciano-fiandesio/beanborg/README.md

 ### Rules

 The Beanborg's rules engine comes with a number of preexisting rules.
 Rules are always referenced by **name** and can be used to assign an account to a transaction, ignore a transaction or replace the name of a transaction's counterparty.
 Some rules require a look-up table file to find the right value and execute the rule action.

-A look-up table file is also a CSV file, composed of 3 columns: `value`, `expression`, `result`.
+Look-up table files are semicolon-separated CSV files, composed of 3 columns: `value`, `expression`, `result`.

 - The `value` represents the string that the rule has to search for.
-- The `expression` represents the matching criteria: `equals`, `startsWith`, `endsWith`, `contains`
+- The `expression` represents the matching criteria: `equals`, `equals_ic` `startsWith`, `endsWith`, `contains`, `contains_ic`
 - The `result` represents the rule's output

+As an example, let's consider a look-up rule that has to set the expense category to `Expenses:Groceries`, whenever the payee contains the word `Walmart`.
+The look-up entry will look like:

+`Walmart;equals;Expenses:Groceries`

+If we want to make sure that the `Expenses:Groceries` categories is selected whenever the word `Walmart` appears in the payee reference, regardless of the case, we can use:

+`Walmart;contains_ic;Expenses:Groceries`

+The `_ic` indicates `ignore case`.

 The next section lists the rules which are available in Beanborg.